docker-archive/classicswarm/docs/scheduler/strategy.md

 of containers.
 The `binpack` strategy causes Swarm to optimize for the node which is most packed.
 Note that a container occupies resource during its life cycle, including `exited` state.
 Users should be aware of this condition to schedule containers.
-For exmaple, `spread` strategy only checks number of containers disregarding their states.
+For example, `spread` strategy only checks number of containers disregarding their states.
 A node with no active containers but high number of stopped containers may not be selected, defeating the purpose of load sharing.
 User could either remove stopped containers, or start stopped containers to achieve